pyyush/GraphML/README.md

 # Cluster-GCN: An Efficient Algorithm for Training Deep and Large Graph Convolutional Networks
-This repository contains scripts for training Cluster-GCN[1] on ppi, reddit and amazon2M datasets.
+This repository contains scripts for training Cluster-GCN[1] on ppi and amazon2M datasets.

 ## Requirements:

 * install the clustering toolkit: metis and its Python interface.
 ```
 1) Download metis-5.1.0.tar.gz from http://glaros.dtc.umn.edu/gkhome/metis/metis/download and unpack it
 2) cd metis-5.1.0